Placing civil explosives on the GB market

-The UK has left the EU, and some rules and procedures changed from 1 January 2021.
-This guidance will explain how you may be affected.
+Following the UK’s departure from the EU, some rules and procedures changed from 1 January 2021.

-The Explosives Regulations 2014 (as amended) state that economic operators must not place, or make available, civil explosives on the market unless they conform with certain requirements, including meeting the essential safety requirements, conformity attestation against the relevant tests and correct application of the UKCA mark.
-Information on the conformity assessment process.
+The Explosives Regulations 2014 (as amended) state that economic operators must not place, or make available, civil explosives on the market unless they conform with certain requirements, including:

-A civil explosive is 'placed on the market' when a written or verbal agreement to transfer ownership or possession or other rights in the product.
-This does not require physical transfer of the good.
-You can usually provide proof of placing on the market on the basis of any relevant document ordinarily used in business transactions, including:
+A civil explosive is 'placed on the market' when there is a written or verbal agreement to transfer ownership or possession or other rights in the product.
+This does not require physical transfer of the product.
+You can usually use a document used in business transactions to prove it was placed on the market, including:

 - contracts of sale concerning goods which have already been manufactured and meet the legal requirements

 - documents concerning the shipping of goods for distribution

 The relevant economic operator is responsible for demonstrating the date a product was officially placed on the market.

 Civil explosives placed on the market before 1 January 2021

 If you placed products on the GB or EU market (EU or an EEA state) before 11pm on 31 December 2020, you do not need to do anything new for these individual products.

 These products can continue to circulate on either market until they reach their end user.
 Once they reach their end user, this provision no longer applies.